exness/mock-xhr-request/README.md

 Local delay time always takes precedence for global one.

-Relative url - start with **/**.
+Relative URL - start with **/**.
 Example - **company_info/:secret**

 Absolute one - without **/**.
 Example - **/v3/async/company_info/:secret**

-Second parameter of wrapAxiosAdapter function is base url, all mocked url will be based on it.
+The second parameter of the "wrapAxiosAdapter" function is the base URL, all mocked URLs will be based on it.

 ## Examples